and ZC-3 (Taihang Instrument Factory Manufacturing)

 A Geneva pattern lathe with a flat-topped, round bed, the C0608-1 had a centre height of 40 mm and could take 100 mm between centres.
 As the earlier lathe was listed as weighing some 28 kg (presumably including the standard-fit 3-phase, 0.12 kW 1400 r.p.m. motor) one must assume that the support plate was indeed in cast iron, the overall dimensions being 380 mm long, 240 mm wide and 360 mm high.

 Whether or not the C-0608-1 was supplied a complete kit in a fitted box is not known but supplied as part of the standard equipment was a set of sixteen wire collets to take work from 1 to 4 mm in diameter; 4 external (fir-tree) step chucks with a capacity from 6 to 23 mm; 4 internal stepped (cone) chucks able to take work from 6 to 23 mm; two centres; a set of spanners and complete electrical equipment.

-Available as an extra - but not illustrated - was what the makers described as a milling head that could be swivelled 90° each side of upright and with two speeds, driven from a 2-step pulley mounted on the long motor shaft, of 980 and 1600 r.p.m.
+Available as an extra was what the makers described as a "milling head" that could be swivelled 90° each side of upright and with two speeds, driven (on the earlier model) from a 2-step pulley mounted on the long motor shaft, of 980 and 1600 r.p.m.
 Presumably the same unit was supplied for the later model, in the case the drive coming from the standard-fit overhead.

-Should any reader have a lathe like this, or by another Chinese maker the writer would be very interested to hear from you.
+Should any reader have a lathe like this, or by another Chinese maker the writer would be very interested to hear from you..